drylikov/http_duplex_client/README.md

-# http-duplex-client
+# Http_Duplex_Client

-Duplex API for making an HTTP request (write the req, read the response)
+Duplex API for making an HTTP request (write the req, read the response).

 ## Usage